When I was an in-house marketer at construction and home service companies, finding the best websites for contractor leads was tough.

 Expertise is a platform that connects consumers with top-rated local professionals.

-Unlike many of the other websites for contractor leads, Expertise only lists companies that have gone through their review process and been awarded membership.
+Unlike many of the other lead generation sites, Expertise only lists companies that have gone through their review process and been awarded membership.
 Think BBB, but for modern audiences.

 What makes Expertise different

 Expertise makes a big deal out of their research and selection process.
-Contractors and other service providers apply to be featured, and the Expertise research team picks the top companies to list on their website.
+Anyone can apply to be featured, and the Expertise research team picks the top ones to list on their website.
 This positions them as a high-quality source of qualified contractors.

 How much do Expertise leads cost?

-Unlike other websites for contractor leads, Expertise doesn’t directly sell leads.
+Unlike other lead generation platforms, Expertise doesn’t directly sell leads.
 Instead, they review and feature contractors using a freemium business model, and use their site to promote paid marketing services.

 You can get listed on Expertise.com for free, but it can take 6-12 months as you wait for their review team to get around to your region and category.
 If you pay for a premium application, they will review you within 2 weeks.